-The Djibouti Corridor is a strategic economic portal which gives landlocked Ethiopia access to the country’s ports.
+The Djibouti Corridor is a strategic economic portal that gives landlocked Ethiopia access to the country’s ports.
 The upgrades on the corridors will strengthen the two countries’ positions in the global trade market via its seaports.
 This is a pilot project designed to support the initiative’s second focus area, boosting trade and economic integration in the region.

 The development of the Djibouti Corridor and rehabilitation of the existing spur roads will make way for robust trade facilitation.
 Creating digital economic portals and opportunities will decongest the cross-border logistics traffic thereby improving the delivery of services and support the downstream industries.